Perspective | Trump has sown hatred of the press for years. Now journalists are under assault from police and protesters alike.

 That hostility stemmed, at least in part, from a sense that the press is just another elite institution that many Americans are convinced doesn’t represent their interests or share their values.

-Trump has urged them to hate the press — and apparently many have heeded him.
+Trump has urged them to hate the press — and apparently, many have heeded him.
 (Press critic and media scholar Jay Rosen of New York University has identified Trump’s “brand promise” to his base as essentially, “Watch, we will put these people down for you.”)

-In recent months, journalists across the country have proved their worth daily by crucial reporting on the effects of Covid-19 on communities.
-They have done so relentlessly, even as many of their news organizations have been devastated by the economic downturn and even as many of them have been laid off or furloughed.
+In recent months, journalists across the country have proved their worth daily with crucial reporting on the effects of the novel coronavirus on communities.
+They have done so relentlessly, even as many of their news organizations have been devastated by the economic downturn, and even as many of them have been laid off or furloughed.

-And now, amid this new crisis, their colleagues are being arrested, tear-gassed, and harassed at every turn.
+And now, amid this new crisis, their colleagues are being arrested, tear-gassed and harassed at every turn.

 It’s possible to imagine a leader who would have reacted to Friday’s attacks on journalists very differently.

-“The president could have lowered the temperature by reminding people that journalists are essential to our democracy” and deserve to be allowed to do their jobs,” said Simon.
+“The president could have lowered the temperature by reminding people that journalists are essential to our democracy and deserve to be allowed to do their jobs,” Simon said.

-That kind of message might have had a positive impact on mayors and governors, who in turn could affect the way police and protestors alike might respond when they see reporters at work gathering the news.
+That kind of message might have had a positive impact on mayors and governors, who in turn could affect the way police and protesters alike might respond when they see reporters at work gathering the news.

-Instead, the president took a different tack: He celebrated CNN’s no-good, very bad day by retweeting a nasty taunt about the vandalism at the Atlanta headquarters.
+Instead, the president took a different tack: He celebrated CNN’s no good, very bad day by retweeting a nasty taunt about the vandalism at the Atlanta headquarters.

 Far from helping to put out the anti-press flames, Trump instead got out his trusty gasoline can.